alex-james-vukovity/react-file-structure/README.md

 ## Two Things You Ought To Know First

 **1. Opinionated -** The point of this guide is not to have to debate file structures with your team.
+Since there is no "right" file structure like there is no "right" code formatting style, there is always going to be debates what file structure works best.
+For that reason the goal of this guide is to eliminate any potential debates when it comes to file structures.
+Similarly how Prettier with its default configuration is meant to elimiinate any potential code formatting style debates.

-**2. Focus -** This guide does not focus on file structure best practices for React component libraries, although most of the practices mentioned here are applicable.
-Instead, it focuses on api-facing React apps that deal with data fetching, authentication, client and server states, etc
+**2. Focus -** This guide does not focus on file structure of React component libraries, although most of the practices mentioned here are applicable.
+Instead, it focuses on API-facing CRUD (Create, Read, Update, Delete) React apps that deal with data fetching, authentication, client and server states, etc.

 <br/><br/>